-First Semester Semester Hours Second Semester Semester Hours Humanities Elective 2 SPCH 1315 Public Speaking GOVT 2305 Federal Government GOVT 2306 Texas Government CHEM 2323 Organic Chemistry I Visual and Performing Arts Elective 3 CHEM 2223 Organic Chemistry I Lab2 CHEM 2325 Organic Chemistry II Social and Behavioral Science Elective CHEM 2225 Organic Chemistry II Lab 2 Transfer Elective Transfer Elective 18 17
+First Semester Semester Hours Second Semester Semester Hours Humanities Electiv ve 3 SPCH 1315 Public Speaking 3 GOVT 2306 Texas Government CHEM 2323 Orga nic Chemistry I3 Visual and Performing Arts Elective 3 CHEM 2223 Orga nic Chemistry I Lab2 CHEM 2325 Organic Chemistry II 3 Social and Behavi oral Science Elective3 CHEM 2225 Organic Chemistry II Lal o2 Transfer Elective 3 Transfer Elective 3 18 17

-Actual degree requirements may vary.
+\Actual degree requirements may vary.
 Students should consult an advisor for additional guidance and course selection.

-1 Students not prepared to enter directly into Calculus should consult with an academic advisor in choosing the 2 To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.
-3 Select one course from ARTS 1303, DRAM 1310, 1352, 2361, 2362, 2366, or MUSI 1306
+&lt;sup>1 Students not prepared to enter directly into Calculus should consult with an academic advisor in choosing the appropriate math course.

+&lt;sup>2 To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.

+&lt;sup>3 Select one course from ARTS 1303, DRAM 1310, 1352, 2361, 2362, 2366, or MUSI 1306

-4 Students should consult senior college or university for specific course transfer requirements.
+&lt;sup>4 Students should consult senior college or university for specific course transfer requirements.

-CRIMINAL JUSTICE
+CRIMINAL JUSTICE\

-The suggested course of study transfer guide below is designed for student who plan to pursue a degree in Criminal Justice at a senior college or university after completing their studies at Clarendon College.
-Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Arts degree.
+The suggested course of study transfer guide below is designed for student who plan to pursue a degree in Criminal Justice at a senior college or university after completing their studies at Clarendon College.\ Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Arts degree.